Robyn: 1989–1993: Early career

 Robyn voiced the character of Miranda in the 1989 Swedish-Norwegian animated film The Journey to Melonia.
 Directed by Per Åhlin, the film is loosely based on William Shakespeare's The Tempest.

 Robyn recorded "Du kan alltid bli nummer ett" ("You Can Always be Number One"), the theme song for the Swedish television show Lilla Sportspegeln, in 1991 at age 12.
+This was a version in Swedish of the theme song for Sport Goofy in Soccermania (1987).
 Robyn performed her first original song at that age on another television show, Söndagsöppet (Sundays).
+Robyn performed an opening act for Tina Turner in Sweden.

+As a reaction to her parents' divorce, she wrote a song called "In My Heart".
 She was discovered by Swedish pop singer Meja in the early 1990s when Meja and her band, Legacy of Sound, visited Robyn's school as part of a musical workshop.
-Impressed by Robyn's performance, Meja contacted her management and a meeting was arranged with Robyn and her parents.
+Impressed by Robyn's performance of "In My Heart", Meja contacted her management and a meeting was arranged with Robyn and her parents.
 At age 14, after completing middle school education in 1993, Robyn signed with Ricochet Records Sweden (which was acquired by BMG in 1994).
 Robyn collaborated with producers Max Martin and Denniz Pop, who gave the singer a gritty (but popular) sound.